chrishengler/twaddle/docs/synchronizers.md

 Where this is not the case the sentence will still run, but the synchronizer may not behave as expected.

+## Lifespan

+In [persistent mode](persistent.md), synchronizers exist from their first definition until they are cleared.
+Clearing may occur by including [the `clear` function](functions.md#clear) in a Twaddle sentence or by the `clear` method on the TwaddleRunner.

+In non-persistent mode, synchronizers exist from their first definition until the end of the sentence, or until the `clear` function is used within the sentence.

 ## Synchronizer types

 Synchronizers deal with each set of branches based on the order in which they